Skip to main content

 Breakout: Exploring Ebonizing with David Chapin

-On Saturday, October 25 from 9 AM to 1 PM, David Chapin will be leading a breakout session at Ted Ross's shop where he will be exploring ebonizing with participants.
-He plans on exploring the basics first and then explore the many variables that can affect the final result on ebonizing.
+On Saturday, October 25, David Chapin lead a great breakout session at Ted Ross's shop where he explored ebonizing with participants.
+David discussed the basics first and then showed the many variables that can affect the final result on ebonizing.

 Breakout: Women in Turning